Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 }
 ```

-To see why the `do` statement is the right choice, let’s see what would happen if we were to replace the `do` loop by a similar while loop:
+To see why the `do` statement is the right choice, let's see what would happen if we were to replace the `do` loop by a similar while loop:

 ```C
 while(n > 0) {